ohepworthbell/oddball-magnifier/README.md

 # Oddball Magnifier
 A touch-friendly, light-weight image magnifier.
-Can be used on multiple images on a page, and is highly customisable.
+Can be used on multiple images on a page, and is highly customisable. [ View demo ](http://ohepworthbell.github.io/projects/clothes-rack-carousel/)

 ![Screenshot of working Oddball Magnifier](http://wearegrowth.com/github/zoomer.jpg)